label

 from: Caroline Busta (chapter)

-communityThe paths of circulation don't function anymore.
-I'm stating the obvious, but publishing does matter when the community is defined, when that is there and they're expecting it.
-We’re actually inspired by our trip to Ljubljana and the print culture that does seem to be there.
+communityThe paths of circulation don’t function anymore.
+I’m stating the obvious, but publishing does matter when the community is defined because then they’re expecting it.
+We’re actually inspired by our trip to Ljubljana and the print culture that seems to be there.
 But also in Slovenia, there’s a big print theory culture, which is incredible.
-We were thinking we’d put together some kind of little handbook of essays by guests or excerpts of guests that we’ve had on the pod, along with an updated glossary and circulate that and just have it be print on demand.
-And anybody in the community who wants it can have it as a record of the past year or two.
-It’s also interesting to them as a record.
-You just need to be really selective about when you push print, but also who you’re pushing print for.
-It’s probably difficult to have a business model that relies on the regular circulation of a high volume of books, because that’s probably no longer so sustainable.
+We were thinking we’d put together some kind of little handbook of essays by guests or excerpts of guests that we’ve had on the pod, along with an updated glossary, and circulate that and just have it be print-on-demand.
+Then anybody in the community who wants it can have it as a record of the past year or two.
+It’s also interesting to them as an archival object.
+You just need to be very selective about when you push print, but also who you’re pushing print for.
+It’s probably difficult to have a business model that relies on the regular circulation of a high volume of books because that’s probably no longer so sustainable.

 -